ETS-ReactNative1/MediReview/README.md

 $ expo start
 ```

-Note: Due to some restriction on FastAPI, you will also need to enable CORS on your browser!!!
+Note: Due to some restriction on FastAPI working with React, you will also need to enable CORS on your browser!!!

 ## View models

-Drug Entity Data Generation:
+Medication Entity Data Generation:

 https://colab.research.google.com/drive/1aHw1pYkNXzaNDFaI8IEFGc_ZVB1aKQYv?usp=sharing